databrickslabs/dbldatagen/CONTRIBUTING.md

 The code has been tested with Python 3.8.12 and later.

-Older releases were tested with Python 3.7.5 but as of this release, it requires the Databricks runtime 9.1 LTS or later.
+Older releases were tested with Python 3.7.5 but as of this release, it requires the Databricks runtime 10.4 LTS or later, and Python 3.8.10 or later.
+Due to limations in the runtimes available in Github actions, testing is performed with Python 3.8.12.

 ## Checking your code for common issues